 Melinda Campbell, a freelance proofreader and editor, credits the course with helping her master the Chicago Manual of Style, which is the style guide most often used in U.S. book publishing.
 Along with helping improve her technical skills, the course gave her a confidence boost and helped her overcome imposter syndrome.

-- Associated Press Style Book.
+- Associated Press (AP) Style Book.
 AP style was originally used primarily by journalists, but it’s now commonly used online and for other publications too.
-Having a physical copy of the book is handy if you’ll be working with clients who prefer AP style.
+Having a physical copy of the AP Stylebook is handy if you’ll be working with clients who prefer AP style.
 You can also subscribe to the online edition.

-- MLA Handbook.
+- Modern Language Association (MLA) Handbook.
 If you plan on proofreading academic papers, you’ll want to have a copy of the MLA Handbook on hand.

 - Publication Manual of the American Psychological Association (APA).
 While academic papers in the humanities typically use MLA style, those in the social sciences rely on APA.
 Having a copy of the APA publication manual is useful for proofreaders who hope to work with academics in the social sciences.